fdisk [-afiuvBFS] [-0 | -1 | -2 | -3]

 At the start

-fdisk will determine whether the disk sector 0
+fdisk determines if the sector 0

 is valid as a boot sector.
-(This is determined by checking the magic

 -u are used to indicate that the partition data is to